Australia sending aid by sea to towns cut off by wildfires

 “We have three months of hot weather to come.
 We do have a dynamic and a dangerous fire situation across the state,” Crisp said.

 In the New South Wales town of Conjola Park, 50 properties were confirmed destroyed and cars were melted by Tuesday's fires.
 More than 100 fires were still burning in the state Wednesday, though none were at an emergency level.
-Four people have died this week, a volunteer firefighter, a man found in a burnt-out car and a father and son who died in their house.
-Another man in New South Wales is missing.
+Seven people have died this week, including a volunteer firefighter, a man found in a burnt-out car and a father and son who died in their house.
+Two people in New South Wales are missing.

 New South Wales Premier Gladys Berejiklian said firefighting crews would take advantage of easing conditions on Wednesday to restore power to critical infrastructure and conduct some back burning.